DSTECHNO/simOptDST/EUROCC/README.md

 Stage2: Width and height of the slots are optimized separately.

 Stage3: Locations of the slots are optimized for the dimensions obtained from Stage 2.

+#Licence

+Copyright 2021 Design and Simulation Technologies Inc.

+Distributed using the GNU General Public License (GPL), version 3; see the LICENSE file for details.